 Back Up Next

-Parts of the movement as well as the metal used in the enclosure are made from aluminum.
+Much of the movement as well as the metal used in the enclosure are made from aluminum.
 This example contains automatic time error correction through a series of servo motors, switches, levers and cams that detect the rate of the pendulum and adjust themselves to it.
+The automatic feedback control is accurate 1/400th second.
 Telechron's first model, the Type A required an operator to observe the difference and initiate changes manually.
 It appears that the Type E had a very limited production and little is known about it.
-Only one other non-working example, s/n 11, is known at this time.
+Only two other intact examples are known, those are from the Hoover Dam; now in permanent storage at the dam site and unavailable to view.
+I know of four other non-working examples: s/n 11, located in the Eastern US, s/n 28 formerly used in the Imperial Irrigation District, Imperial, CA - it is missing the entire metal and glass encapsulation, s/n 18 that has all of the glass tank damaged beyond repair, and one from a dam in Uruguay, condition unknown.
+If anyone knows of further examples please do contact me.
+Click here for patent drawings and installation manual.
+A short history of the Telechron company and it master clock product line is in the section describing the Type A.

 Click on the picture to go to a page for more detail.